SharazJaved/Sharaz_Javed/README.md

 - 👋 Hi, I’m Sharaz Javed
-- 👀 I’m interested in Artifical intelligence, gazebo 3D simulator and ROS
+- 👀 I’m interested in Artifical intelligence, MAchine learning, Robotics, Gazebo 3D Simulator and ROS
 - 📫 you can to reach me by email me on sharazjaved@gmail.com

 <!---